-My son looked at me…his eyes opened wide and then his eyebrows stretched up, the perfect semi circles seemed to reach his hairline, as he chewed slowly.
-The expression on his little face kept changing and his mouth moved more quickly.
-He stopped briefly…looked into my eyes, then down at the sticky mess in his hand before smiling.
-Outlined with frosting, it was the widest, most surprised and openly joyful smile I’d seen on his tiny face.
+My son looked at me…his eyes opened wide and his eyebrows, perfect semi circles, seemed to reach his hairline.
+His mouth, outlined with frosting, stretched into most surprised and joyful smile I’d seen on his tiny face.

 That was 6 years ago, when my son tasted his first birthday cake.
 Now, he routinely conjures up ideas of what to bake next.